geodonis/geodonis-server/design/access_control.md

     - group "protected_access"
 - All users (logged in or not) are implicitly granted access to "public_access"

-## Notes on Groups
+## Notes on Assignment of Resources to Groups

-### Assignment of Groups

-One of the actions in the system is assigning resource to a group.
+One of the actions in the system is assigning a resource to a group.
 As mentioned above, for the sake of the permission system this is broken down into to separate actions, assigning the resource to _some unspecified group_, and assigning _some unspecified resource_ to the group.
-This accommodates the two targets for the action be using into two actions with one target each.
+This accommodates the two targets for the action be using two actions with one target each.

 An added confusion is that, to express the permission, one group is assigned to another group, so we must be careful about what each group means.